openpaperwork/paperwork/README.markdown

 It uses mainly 3 other pieces of software:

 * Sane: To scan the pages
-* Tesseract: To extract the words from the pages (OCR)
+* Cuneiform or Tesseract: To extract the words from the pages (OCR)
 * GTK/Glade: For the user interface

-Page orientation is automatically guessed using Tesseract.
+Page orientation is automatically guessed using OCR.

 Paperwork uses a custom indexation system to search documents and to provide keyword suggestions.
 Since OCR is not perfect, and since some documents don't